json-schema-faker/json-schema-faker/docs/README.md

 # Sources

-Currently we've got both:
+Currently we've got:

-* new TypeScript source files (`ts` directory)
-* old JavaScript output (`lib` directory).
+* JavaScript sources (`src` directory).

-This is a temporary state, of course, it will be refactored :).
-Once we find a suitable solution for bundling TypeScript directly into final js build files - we might remove `lib` directory then.
-TypeScript is fired with ``--module commonjs` option - javascript output uses standard CommonJS `require` calls and then it's processed via browserify to create bundles (as it used to before introducing TypeScript).

-The codebase is quite complex and so the whole process had to be cplit into parts.
+The codebase is quite complex and so the whole process had to be split into parts.
 THe migration/refactoring is still a work-in-progress.

 # Building

-Compile typescript to javascript:
+Generate the libraries:

-    npm run tsc
+    npm run build

-Build package files:

-    ./build/dist.js

 # Testing

-Detailed description of test [can be found here](../spec).
+Detailed description of test [can be found here](../tests).